sutta » mn » Majjhima Nikāya 114

 tañca aññamaññaṁ diṭṭhipaṭilābhan’ti—

-And each of these is a way of acquiring views.’
+And each of these is an acquisition of views.’

 iti yaṁ taṁ vuttaṁ bhagavatā idametaṁ paṭicca vuttaṁ.